-Before the sale, Tim and the auctioneer discuss the chances of each item making or losing money for the teams.
+Before the sale, our presenter and the auctioneer discuss the chances of each item making or losing money for the teams.
 The teams get to keep the difference between what they spend on an item and the hammer price at the auction house, so it's all to play for as the auction begins.

 We love to receive applications from enthusiastic viewers who are keen to appear on the show.
-If you're game, please take a few minutes to fill in the application form, taking care to complete all fields, as this will increase your chances of being successful.
+If you're game, please take a few minutes to fill in the online application form, taking care to complete all fields, as this will increase your chances of being successful.

 Please note that both you and your team-mate must be aged 18 or over.
 There is no upper age limit so long as you're fit for the challenge.
 Applicants must not be employees of the BBC, nor have worked recently for, or with the BBC.